mydnic/beryl/README.md

 ### Environment Variables

-The following environment variables can be customized in your `.env` file:
+The following environment variables can be customized in your docker-compose.yml file:

 - `DB_DATABASE`: Database name (default: beryl)
 - `DB_USERNAME`: Database username (default: beryl)
 - `DB_PASSWORD`: Database password
-- `APP_URL`: The URL where Beryl will be accessible (default: http://localhost:8000)
+- `MUSIC_PATH`: Path to your music folder
 - `HTTP_PORT`: The port for the web interface (default: 8000)
 - `REVERB_PORT`: The port for WebSocket connections (default: 8080)
-- `MUSIC_PATH`: Path to your music folder

 ## Usage